SHORT BIO

 EXTENDED BIO

-Lena Wolff is an interdisciplinary visual artist, craftswoman and activist for democracy who has lived and worked in the San Francisco Bay Area since the early 1990’s.
-Originally born in Larkspur, California, she grew up living semi-communally with her family at the Zen Center of Los Angeles in the 1970’s and then moved to Paris and outside of Amsterdam as a young person before returning to the U.S. Lena’s work extends out of American folk art and quiltmaking traditions, while at the same time being connected to minimalism, geometric abstraction, Op art, social practice, feminist and political art.
-Her broad interconnected artistic output includes drawing, collage, sculpture, text-based works, music and public projects.
+Lena Wolff is an interdisciplinary visual artist, craftswoman, independent teacher, and democracy activist who has lived and worked in the San Francisco Bay Area since the early 1990’s.
+Originally born in Larkspur, California, she grew up living semi-communally with her family at the Zen Center of Los Angeles in the 1970’s and then moved to Paris and outside of Amsterdam as a young person before returning to the U.S. Her work extends out of American folk-art and quilt making traditions, minimalism, geometric abstraction, pattern and decoration movements, and social practice, with a studio output that spans drawing, collage, sculpture, text, frequent collaboration, and public projects.

 Lena is also the founder of the vocal ensemble FUTURE CHORUS that formed during a residency at the de Young Museum in San Francisco 2017 with musician and artist Carolyn Pennypacker Riggs.
 Led by choral director Claire Plumb, the chorus performed in public spaces throughout the Bay Area from 2017 to 2019.
 Made up of over 25 musicians, friends and artists, FUTURE CHORUS sang a repertoire of original arrangements and cover songs that call upon love, resilience, imagination, inclusivity and determination to fight for a better future.